 Positioning of the device

 In some of the video clips, the patient was seen holding the device on his/her lap.
 In others, the clinician was seen to have placed the device on a desk that was outside the line of vision of the patient.
 Neither of these scenarios was desirable.
 In the case of the patient holding the device on his/her lap, the patient was often seen to stare down at the device, without directing his/her gaze and attention to the clinician.
 The clinician frequently showed difficulty in engaging the patient and pacing the meeting, without having control of the device.
-This is likely to impact negatively on the TR.
+This is likely to impact negatively on the therapeutic relationship.
 In the case of the clinician having the device on a desk, he/she was often seen to turn away from the patient while tending to the device.
 In a few instances, the position of the device on the desk enabled the clinician to avoid certain topics raised by the patient, by maintaining his/her gaze on the device and not engaging with the patient’s concerns.

 Clinicians should be trained to keep the device in a shared space in order to facilitate a collaborative process in which they can both be active partners.